run-ai/docs/docs/Researcher/Run-AI-Researcher-Library/researcher-library-overview.md

 *   Additional progress reporting and metrics
 *   Ability to dynamically stretch and compress jobs according to GPU availability.
+*   Support for experiment management when performing hyperparameter optimization

 ## Installing the Run:AI Researcher Library